-But what is small group training?
+But what exactly is small group training?

 Small Group Training Definition